Karotoka/100-Days-Of-Coding-Solidity/log.md

 # 100 Days of Code - Solidity - Log

+### Day 2: January 11, 2022
+**Today's Progress**: Cryptozombies Lesson 2 - Chapters 6-End;

+**Thoughts:** Chapter 7 was confusing and I still don't necessarily understand difference uses of structs, arrays, vs mappings.
+But rest of Chapter was actually really fun an seeing how to call external contracts for data is a useful thing.
+Still don't understand web3.js.
+Also, maybe I'm crazy but the syntax consistently changes on pointing to memory/storage vs. setting variables in function.
+May whip through Chapter 2 again tomorrow to fully understand.

 ### Day 1: January 10, 2022
 **Today's Progress**: Cryptozombies Lesson 2 - Chapters 1-5;